adrianghub/fitness-engine/functions/docs/challenge-refresh.md

      - 4 universal challenges
    - AI recommendations are used for regular challenge selection when available

+## Challenge Retry System

+During the day, users can retry uncompleted challenges with the following rules:
+- Each challenge can be attempted up to 3 times on the same day
+- The system tracks retry count per challenge
+- After 3 unsuccessful attempts, the challenge is permanently uncompleted for that day
+- All challenges and their retry counts are reset at midnight during the refresh process
+- Retries only apply within the same day; the next day brings completely new challenges

 ## Points System

-- Users lose points for incomplete challenges from the previous day
+- Users lose points for all incomplete challenges during the nightly refresh
 - The penalty equals the sum of points from all incomplete challenges
-- Points are deducted immediately during the refresh process
+- Points are deducted only during the midnight refresh process, not during individual challenge expirations
+- This allows users to retry challenges during the day without immediate penalties
-- Completed challenges are archived in user history (if implemented)
+- Completed challenges contribute to the user's point total

 ## Technical Implementation